 Are you tired of creating new projects for your students?
 If your students are falling asleep in class or zoning out because they're not able to use classroom skills in ways that are interesting to them, these entrepreneurship projects will help fix that!
 They are best used as project milestones and capstones to help students demonstrate knowledge in creative ways!

-If these entrepreneurship project ideas are interesting to you, you can access a free copy to bring into your classroom.
+If these entrepreneurship project ideas are interesting to you, you can access a free pdf copy to bring into your classroom.
 Read on, to find out more!

 The Importance of Project-Based Learning